Coin set

-A coin set, or mint set, is a collection of Uncirculated or Proof coins, released by a mint.
+A coin set, or mint set, is a collection of uncirculated or proof coins, released by a mint.
 Such sets are usually released annually and often called a year set.
 They include sets of all the circulating coins of that year, as well as sets of commemorative coins.

+Mint sets

 The Royal Mint, Royal Australian Mint, Royal Canadian Mint, United States Mint and others mints all release sets of proof and uncirculated coins each year.

-Sometimes the coins for annual sets are struck in a special way.
+Occasionally the coins for annual mint sets are struck with special coin dies.
 For example, the Danmarks Nationalbank issues a coin set each year with coins that are "much more clearly embossed than the ordinary coins in circulation."

-Early coin sets were issued in paper of cardboard folders which often led to toning, due to the sulphur content of the card.
+Early coin sets were issued in paper or cardboard folders which often led to toning, due to the sulphur content of the card.

+Coin collector sets

+The Numismatic Guaranty Company allows coin collectors to build coin sets with graded coins.
+Collectors post images on their web site.
+Many collectors collect coins which fill a coin set.
+There are coins in each series or set which are known as key date coins.
+They are valued by collectors because they are needed to complete coin sets.